-In summary, three items for the Lower Fitzroy WSS were sampled.
+In the Draft Report, three items for the Lower Fitzroy WSS were sampled.
 Of these:

 - (a) two items were prudent but insufficient information was provided to assess efficiency, requiring adjustment to forecast expenditure; and - (b) one item had insufficient information to determine their prudency and efficiency.